swaranga/dloom/README.md

 ## Acknowledgments

-- Inspired by GNU Stow and other dotfile managers
+- Inspired by [https://www.gnu.org/software/stow/](GNU%20Stow) and other dotfile managers
 - Built with Go

 ---